Lost in Blue 2

-Lost in Blue 2 is a survival game developed by Matrix Software and published by Konami for the Nintendo DS handheld video game console.
-It is the sequel to Lost in Blue.
-The game was followed by Lost in Blue 3.
+Lost in Blue 2 (known in Japan as Survival Kids: Lost in Blue 2) is a survival game developed by Matrix Software and published by Konami for the Nintendo DS handheld video game console.
+It is the sequel to Lost in Blue and was followed by Lost in Blue 3.

 Story

 The main characters are Jack and Amy, two young teenagers who have been shipwrecked on a deserted island.
 The player chooses to be either Jack, the boy character, or Amy, the girl character.
 The player takes on most of the responsibilities of the camp, but they are able to request favors of their partner, such as cooking, making rope from vines, or collecting firewood.
 Each character has special skills, e.g., Jack is able to climb twice as high as his female companion, is better at cooking food, and is a stronger fighter.
 On the other hand, Amy is a better swimmer, can find food more easily, and has a steadier aim with ranged weapons when hunting animals.